 Figure 3. (a) In fall, a sudden flood can appear with an important flux of sediment and moraine geomorphology change, while (b) in spring, icings in the moraine are directly affected by a massive influx of water into the snowpack.
-The view shown in (a) is taken by an automated time-lapse camera, covering a large area of the East part downstream the moraine, as visible in Fig. 2. (b) is located nearby the limestone outcrop at the main outlet of the basin, also shown with the star 3b on top of Fig. 2.
+The view shown in (a) is taken by an automated time-lapse camera, covering a large area of the East part downstream the moraine, as visible in Figure 2. (b) The limestone outcrop is located nearby at the main outlet of the basin, also shown with the star 3b on top of Figure 2.